We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 We offer a free initial consultation to discuss how your child’s injury occurred, whether there are likely to be grounds for compensation and what the claims process involves.
 At this meeting, we will also give you an idea of how much compensation may be available and your options for funding a claim, including no win, no fee deals.

 The goal of this initial consultation is to give you all of the information you need to feel confident deciding what you want to do next.
-This meeting is intended to be entirely for your benefit, so we want to assure you that you will be under no pressure to pursue a claim with our team afterwards unless that is what you feel is in your child’s best interests.
+This meeting is intended to be entirely for your benefit, so we want to assure you that you will be under no pressure to pursue any Erb’s palsy compensation claims with our team afterwards unless that is what you feel is in your child’s best interests.

 No win, no fee Erb’s palsy claims